 Treatment for non-Hodgkin lymphoma (NHL) depends on the type and stage of the lymphoma you have.
 Chemotherapy is the most common treatment for NHL.

-There are several types of treatment for NHL.
-You may need just one type of treatment or a combination of different types.
+There are different types of treatment for NHL.
+You may need just one type of treatment or a combination of treatments.

 The treatment you have will depend on:

-The most common treatment is radiotherapy to the affected lymph nodes.
-This usually makes the lymphoma disappear completely, and many people are cured after having it.
+The most common treatment for early stage (stage 1 or 2), low-grade NHL is radiotherapy.
+It is given to the affected lymph nodes and can usually make the lymphoma disappear completely.
+Some people are cured after radiotherapy alone.

-If radiotherapy is not suitable for you, you will be offered the same treatment options as the ones used for advanced lymphoma (see below).
-The treatment options will depend on whether you have symptoms or not.
+If radiotherapy is not suitable for you, your treatment options will be the same as those used for advanced lymphoma.

 Advanced-stage low-grade lymphoma